ParallelLCD/Image-Stitcher-for-Raspberry-Pi/README.md

 Information:
 -----------
 This is a C++ program used to stitch images into a panorama.
 Uses the [cv::Stitcher](https://docs.opencv.org/3.4.0/d2/d8d/classcv_1_1Stitcher.html) class with the code being derived from the [stitching tutorial](https://docs.opencv.org/3.4.0/d8/d19/tutorial_stitcher.html) from OpenCV documentation.
-Code is modified to be designed for microcontrollers (e.g. Raspberry Pi), but can be compiled on any device with OpenCV installed.
+Code is modified to be designed for any Raspberry Pi model, but can be compiled on any device with OpenCV installed.
 This is also modified to display a window after the stitching process is done.

 Instructions:
 ------------